skivvyjs/skivvy/README.md

 This will make the `skivvy` command globally available.
 See the list of [available commands](docs/cli-options.md).

+## What is Skivvy?

+Skivvy is a task runner.
+It comes with a simple command-line tool that lets you instantly launch your project's tasks without ever needing to write any plumbing code.
+Skivvy's task packages make it a piece of cake to add to your project's repertoire of available tasks, and allow you to create truly modular, reusable build systems.

+Skivvy will only go as far as launching your tasks though: what you choose to do within the tasks themselves is completely up to you.
+You can write tasks that scaffold components, switch branches, file issues, deploy builds, send emails… the sky's the limit.
+Under the hood, Skivvy tasks are [just plain functions](docs/guide/04-writing-tasks.md), so you're free to implement them however you like.

 ## The Skivvy workflow

 There are 4 steps in the Skivvy workflow: